Infopack/Infopack.github.io/style_guidelines.md

 Links
 =====
-Links are at the top and will change colour when the cursor hovers over.
+Links are at the top and will change colour when the cursor hovers over, not underlines, however.

 Buttons
 =======
-Buttons will be rectangle designed with rounded using the chosen colors outlined above.
+Buttons will be rectangle designed using the chosen colors outlined above.